Drug Expiration Dates: How Accurate Are They?

 The accuracy of drug expiration dates has been the subject of much discussion.
 Since 1987, the FDA has been administering a program called Shelf Life Extension Program (SLEP) for the military.
 The program tests military stockpiles of drugs to determine stability after the expiration dates have passed.
-According to Mr. Lyon, “Of 119 drug products tested, all except for four or five were stable beyond their original expiration dates.
-Some were extended for as long as ten years beyond their expiration dates.”
+According to the report, of 119 drug products tested, all except for four or five were stable beyond their original expiration dates.
+Some were extended for as long as 10 years beyond their expiration dates.

-What does this mean for you?
-Mr. Lyon, answers, “Consumers need to follow expiration dates or beyond use dates very carefully.
+As a consumer, this means you need to follow expiration dates or beyond use dates very carefully.
 The impact of the SLEP program was that drugs stored in their original containers in ideal storage conditions can last for long periods of time.
-But once exposed to the environment, there is no way to predict their effectiveness.”
+But once exposed to the environment, there is no way to predict their effectiveness.
 Unfortunately, once you bring your medications home from the pharmacy, they are no longer being stored under such controlled conditions.

 Drugs vary widely in terms of dosage, form, and stability.
 Some drugs, like pediatric liquid antibiotics, insulin, and certain injectables will expire more quickly than medications in other forms, such as tablets.
 The SLEP program found solid dosage forms did better in stability testing than injectables.
-But Mr. Lyon notes, “What we learned from the program is that there’s a lot of variability even within one product, different lots of the same drug tested differently.”
+The program demonstrated that there is a lot of variability even within one product, different lots of the same drug tested differently.